The Gay Travel Experience: Puglia, Italy

 Italian men are incredibly style conscious and obsessed with waxing.
 Chest, abs, arms, legs…even sculpted eyebrows.
 Speedo style swimming briefs are the rule rather than the exception.

 It’s also not uncommon to see male friends walking arm in arm.
 Even men who identify as straight aren’t beyond a same sex experience, especially in Puglia’s salty summer heat.

 Keep in mind however, that while many Italians embrace a non-traditional “masculine” style and take pride in couture and personal grooming, not all Italian men with plucked eyebrows are looking for male company.

-Long before the invasion of social media, Puglia was conquered by Greeks, Romans, Ostrogoths, Byzantines, Normans, Aragonese, and French.
-Many of these influences can still be seen today.
+Long before the invasion of social media influencers, Puglia was conquered by Greeks, Romans, Ostrogoths, Byzantines, Normans, Aragonese, and French.
+Many of their influences can still be seen today.

 Regions of Puglia

 For the purposes of this guide, think of Puglia in three parts.
 At the northern end near the “spur” of Italy’s boot is Gargano.
 The southern peninsula forming its heel is Salento.
 Sitting in the middle is the glorious Valle d’Itria, with lush rolling olive groves stretching as far as the eye can see.